shreyasvp26/Finance-Management-Java/README.md

-# 💰 Spending Tracker
+# 💰 Finance Management (Java)

-> **A simple, command-line-based expense tracker to log and analyze your spending habits efficiently.**
+> **A simple, command-line-based finance management system to track and analyze your expenses efficiently.**

 ---